Title: Analysis of the Behavior of Female Football Club Supporters in Indonesia

 Abstract

-Football is a popular sport that is said to have a much larger number of fans than any other sport around the world.
-His fans consist of various circles and social classes, from children to adults, from the working class to nobles, from commoners to presidents (Horne and Manzenreiter, 2002).
-An interesting phenomenon that has emerged recently is that football club supporters are not only dominated by men but are also starting to be filled with the presence of women.
-At its peak during the 2014 World Cup in Brazil, the world's highest football organization FIFA reported that 43% of viewers of World Cup matches broadcast on television globally were women.
-This research wants to observe the behavior of women who support football clubs in Indonesia to show their fanaticism for the football clubs they support.
-Apart from that, further information will be explored regarding the motivations that encourage them to show fanatical behavior in supporting a football club.
-Football supporters' fanaticism can be shown in various ways, such as fans always wearing attributes that show the identity of their favorite team, such as wearing t-shirts, hats, scarves and jackets.
+Football is a popular sport that is said to have a far greater fan base than any other sport worldwide.
+Its fans come from various social backgrounds and classes, from children to adults, from the working class to the nobility, from commoners to presidents (Horne and Manzenreiter, 2002).
+An interesting phenomenon that has emerged recently is that football club supporters are no longer dominated by men but are also starting to be filled with women.
+This culminated in the 2014 World Cup in Brazil, when the world's highest football organization, FIFA, reported that 43% of the global television audience for World Cup matches were women.
+This study aims to observe the behavior of women who support football clubs in Indonesia, demonstrating their fanaticism for the football clubs they support.
+Furthermore, it will explore the motivations that drive them to demonstrate their fanatical behavior in supporting a football club.
+Football supporter fanaticism can be demonstrated in various ways, such as fans always wearing attributes that identify their favorite team, such as wearing t-shirts, hats, scarves, and jackets.
 Another form of supporter love is the establishment of a fan club consisting of supporters of the team.
-Sport marketing is the specific application of marketing principles and processes to sports products and the marketing of non-sport products through association with sport (Shank, 2009).
-Shank (2009) argues that in sports it has been assumed that the main purpose of matches is to entertain and satisfy customer needs.
-Hunt (1999) has grouped 5 types of fans, namely temporary fans, local fans, dedicated fans, fanatic fans and dysfunctional fans.
+Sports marketing is the specific application of marketing principles and processes to sports products and the marketing of non-sports products through association with sports (Shank, 2009).
+Shank (2009) argues that in sports it has been assumed that the main purpose of the game is to entertain and satisfy customer needs.
+Hunt (1999) has grouped five types of fans: temporary fans, local fans, devoted fans, fanatic fans, and dysfunctional fans.
 Motivation is an impulse or desire within humans that causes individuals to do something to fulfill their needs.
-The concept of loyalty in the context of brand communities is also considered not only limited to repeat purchase behavior, but also relationships with other customers, including within the brand community.
-The stages of forming a relationship between consumers and companies are called the ladder of loyalty which consists of Prospect, Purchaser, Client, Supporter, Advocate and Partner.
-The loyalty ladder for female supporters consists of 5 levels, namely Purchaser, Client, Supporter, Advocate and Partner.
+The concept of loyalty in the context of brand communities is also assessed not only limited to repeat purchasing behavior, but also relationships with other customers, including within the brand community.
+The stages of relationship formation between consumers and companies, or what is called the ladder of loyalty, consist of Prospect, Purchaser, Client, Supporter, Advocate, and Partner.
+The loyalty ladder in female supporters consists of five levels: Purchaser, Client, Supporter, Advocate, and Partner.

 Keywords: Fanaticism, Ladder of Loyalty, Sport Managements